azimuth-cloud/azimuth/docs/architecture.md

 ## Zenith integration

 Azimuth optionally integrates with the [Zenith proxy](https://github.com/stackhpc/zenith).
-Currently, Zenith is used to provide access to authenticated web consoles for provisioned servers, but many more integrations are planned in the near future.
+Currently, Zenith is used to provide access to authenticated web consoles for provisioned servers without the need to consume a floating IP, but many more integrations are planned in the near future.

 Azimuth integrates with Zenith in two ways, which are shown as "External components" in the [Zenith architecture diagram](https://github.com/stackhpc/zenith/blob/main/docs/architecture.md#architecture-diagram):